Salaah01/bidnamic-python-challenge/web/data_cleaners/README.md

 | 2   | a               | ENABLED  |
 | 1   | a               | DISABLED |

-In this data frame, we can see that there are two rows with the same `id` but different values fir `status`.
+In this data frame, we can see that there are two rows with the same `id` but different values for `status`.

 As part of our cleaning exercise, we want to keep the latest row of data as this is the most up-to-date.